-Turn to Jonathan C. Kieschnick if you were injured in a construction accident
+Turn to Jonathan C. Kieschnick if you were injured in a construction accident.

-Construction accidents are life-altering events that often occur in the blink of an eye.
+Construction accidents are life-altering events often occurring in the blink of an eye.
 Working in construction is physically demanding and very dangerous, and there are many instances when workers are injured or even killed due to negligent decisions on the part of their employer.
 Jonathan Kieschnick, an experienced personal injury lawyer that helps those that have been injured in on-the-job construction accidents, believes in standing up for workers against unscrupulous employers.

 As a Super Lawyer and Board-Certified Personal Injury Trial Lawyer, Jonathan handles these complex cases with expertise, care, and compassion.
-Rest assured Jonathan will work diligently to secure the compensation to which you are entitled to help you in the recovery process.
+Rest assured, Jonathan will work diligently to secure the compensation to which you are entitled to help you in the recovery process.

 What are common construction accidents?

 Construction work is a high-risk profession where injuries on the job may result in serious injury, disability, disfigurement, or even death.
-Even the best conditions can be recipe for disaster due to machines, heights, crowding, electricity, traffic, weather, and other factors.
+Even the best conditions can be a disaster due to machines, heights, crowding, electricity, traffic, weather, and other factors.
 Some of the most common construction accidents personal injury trial lawyers such as Jonathan deal with include:

 - Incidents involving cranes

-- Job site fires and job site explosions can be exacerbated by loose electrical lines, combustible materials, worksite crowding, and machines
+- Job site fires and job site explosions can be exacerbated by loose electrical lines, combustible materials, worksite crowding, and machines.

 - Forklift accidents, especially considering their weight and power